Trish Dolman, Sally Blake

 John Brower, Alice Cooper, Claudja Barry

 In 1969, there were three music festivals that changed the world.
-Coined “the second most important event in rock & roll history” was a one-day event held at the University of Toronto’s 20,000 seat Varsity Stadium called the Toronto Rock & Roll Revival.
+Coined “the second most important event in rock and roll history” was a one-day event held at the University of Toronto’s 20,000 seat Varsity Stadium called the Toronto Rock and Roll Revival.

 The film will uses a priceless cinematic archive that includes unreleased concert footage from D.A.
 Pennebaker’s original 16mm film, and a narrative primarily told through the eyes of those who were there – the legends on stage, the mavericks behind the scenes, and members of the audience who witnessed history in the making.